nguendh/Flutter2023School/README.md

 ## Development

-To Do List is developed using the Flutter framework with Dart programming language.
+ToDo List is developed using the Flutter framework with Dart programming language.

 ## Features